g0ld3n9tiez/ctf-writeups/cscg-2023/intro-web2/README.md

 ## Flag Part 4/4 - Parameter Manipulation

 Intercepting the hyperlink with Burp shows a parameter 'authorized' with the value 'false'.
-Changing the value to true, gives us access to the flag:
+Changing the value to 'true', gives us access to the flag:

 ![Fourth Part - Parameter Manipulation](fourth-part-parameter-manipulation.png)
 ![Fourth Part - Flag](fourth-part.png)